 - Midnight Madness!
 Yes, its hectic, and yes, the shops are crowded, but even if your shopping is done go and see the amazing garb and the street entertainment.
 It is on this night, when the lights are dim and everyone is in their finest attire, that I really feel transported to another time and place.

-- Make sure you stop by the A&S Display: This usually happens on Monday of War Week (the second week of Pennsic) but this year it will be on Middle Sunday due to the fact that the site is closing a day early.
+- Make sure you stop by the A&S Display: This usually happens on Sunday afternoon of the Middle weekend.
 This is a wonderful opportunity to see some of the finest arts the Known World has to offer.

 - And don't forget Artisans Row: Another great opportunity to see the how-to of many SCA art forms.
 There will be a schedule posted beforehand of when/where activities will happen.
 If you would like to experience something new, this is another great chance to immerse yourself in the arts.